acg425/acg425.github.io/index.md

 Outside of my academic life, I love spending time oudoors.
 Specifically, modifying cars, biking, rafting, and going on hiking trips.

-Additionally, I find it extremely rewarding working as a firefighter in my local township.
+Additionally, I find it extremely rewarding working as a firefighter in my local township, volunteering as a Peer Health Advisor on campus, as well as working as a treasurer for Lehigh University EMS.

 ---
 <p style="font-size:11px">Page template forked from <a href="https://github.com/evanca/quick-portfolio">evanca</a></p>